VolkerMuehlhaus/setupEM/README.md

 An overview of the user interface is given below in chapter "Using setupEM"

 # Installation
+setupEM can be used on Linux, Windows, MacOS and other platforms.

 To install the setupEM, activate the venv where you want to install.

 Documentation for the gds2palace workflow assumes that you have created a Python venv named "palace" in ~/venv/palace and installed the modules there.

-If you follow this, you would first activate the venv:
+If you follow these instructions, you would first activate the venv:
 ```
     source ~\venv\palace\bin\activate
 ```